 No, this is not for morale, or to break up the very few colours you will see for a year (we trust you like white).
-This is so you could identify the different buildings during blizzards.
+This is so you can identify the different buildings during blizzards.

 While the Red Shed boasts some pretty nice creature comforts, incredible views and a high occupancy rate, you will not find any reviews for this accommodation on Trip Advisor.

-Although, over summer we do get some tourists, of sorts, mostly scientists down to count penguins, musicians like Alice who came to play her harp on the ice (yes she did bring her ball gown & full-size harp) and a few extra workers to help with the summer projects.
+Although, over summer there will be some tourists, of sorts.
+Mostly scientists down to count penguins, musicians like Alice who came to play her harp on the ice (yes she did bring her ball gown & full-size harp) and a few extra workers to help with the summer projects.

 For the rest of the year, you will find the same 19 guests.
 We, however, had one unusual exception, three Korean documentary filmmakers filming the life cycle of the emperor penguin.

 Filming penguins in their actual habitat on the sea ice under the shade of icebergs, 50 kilometres from the station and 5 kilometres offshore is no easy task.

 1. Wait for the sea ice to form and be safe enough to traverse.
 The sea ice must be at least a metre thick before you could consider driving on it.

 2. Work out how you are going to get there.

 For the type of sightseeing you are going to do in Antarctica you are going to want some sturdy vehicles, the type of options you won’t find through Avis.

 Let’s look at the options:

-1. Hagglunds- large, rubber tracked vehicles.
+large, rubber tracked vehicles.
 These noisy machines lumber along at about 10km/hr and are extremely uncomfortable.
 If you do however suddenly plunge through the sea ice into the ocean, they float.
 This feature comes as standard – nice!

 This mode of transport comes with heated everything, (also as standard) and studs in the tyres to grip the sea ice.
 Frostbite is an optional extra but almost guaranteed if you don’t dress for the occasion.